 Which language should I learn — French or Spanish?
-Which is better and more useful?
+Which is better, easier, and more useful?

-It is an endeavor that takes time and resources to accomplish, and when it comes to choosing which foreign language to learn, the decision can be like climbing up Mount Everest.
+It is an endeavor that takes time and resources to accomplish.
+When you choose which foreign language to learn, the decision can be like climbing up Mount Everest.

-Fortunately for us, we have narrowed down the search to just two languages: French or Spanish.
+Fortunately for us, I have narrowed down the search to just two languages: French or Spanish.

 Talking about personal intended goals, we mean inward reflections such as asking yourself;